Vernon massacre: Perpetrator

-Mark Vijay Chahal, 30, divorced his wife in January 1995.
+Mark Vijay Chahal, 30, was divorced by his wife in January 1995.
 His wife had repeatedly complained to the police about domestic violence.
 He also threatened her family that none of the daughters would marry.
 Chahal had no criminal record and all weapons were registered to him.
 Before the shooting, he exchanged his car for a rented van.
 Because of this, police speculated that he was planning to flee after the shooting.